ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 --------------------------------------

-You can use the native ``sphinx.ext.autodoc`` extension to generate documentation from the docstrings im your Python files.
+You can use the native ``sphinx.ext.autodoc`` extension to generate documentation from the docstrings in your Python files.
 When using this extension, you can include these directives in your RST files:

 * ``automodule``: For documenting modules